When teaching science fiction, it is important to incorporate both classic and modern favourites.

 Here are several resources that can help you with teaching science fiction.

-In this Science Fiction Book Report students complete a reading reflection book report on a science fiction novel of their (or your) choice.
+In this Science Fiction Book Report, students complete a reading reflection book report on a science fiction novel of their (or your) choice.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-Use these Novel Study Activities with your science fiction selection to focus on the literary elements of plot, character, setting, theme, and conflict as well as the literary devices simile, metaphor, symbolism, and foreshadowing.
+Use these Novel Study Activities with your science fiction selection to focus on the literary elements of plot, character, setting, theme, and conflict, as well as the literary devices simile, metaphor, symbolism, and foreshadowing.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

-If you enjoy teaching short stories then check out this Short Story Unit which contains four really engaging and popular science fiction stories.
+If you enjoy teaching short stories, then check out this Short Story Unit, which contains four really engaging and popular science fiction stories.
 Students will enjoy this differentiated and engaging unit that focuses on literary elements and literary devices (plot, character, setting, theme, conflict, similes, metaphors, symbols and foreshadowing).
 Use this short story unit to introduce or review literary elements and literary devices with your students.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.